luisdramirez96/Luis-Portfolio/README.md

-## Project 1:
-Predicting Album Ratings from Pre-Drop Hype
+## Predicting Album Ratings from Pre-Drop Hype

 You can use the [editor on GitHub](https://github.com/luisdramirez96/Luis-Portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.